diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us008/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an FM, I want to list the vehicles needing the check-up.
+As an FM, I want to list the vehicles needing Maintenance.

 ### 1.2.
 Customer Specifications and Clarifications